Metopes of the Parthenon: South metopes

 The following metopes, from south XIII to south XXV, are known only from the drawings attributed to Carrey.
 Some fragments have been found allowing reconstitution.
+On March 24, 2023, a head of a bearded man from south XVI was repatriated from the Vatican Museums.
 As these metopes do not represent only Lapithe-Centaur duels, only present on south XXII to south XXV, various other interpretations have been proposed for metopes south XIII to XXI, sometimes without any connection with the episode of the marriage of Hippodamia and Pirithoos.
 Erich Pernice and Frantz Studniczka read the myth of Erichthonios and the erection of the cult statue of Athena Polias.
 Charles Picard shares the opinion that this is the same myth of Erichthonios but he rather suggests the creation of Panathenae.
 Erika Simon sees the story of another Lapith, Ixion, the father of Pirithoos.
 Martin Robertson prefers the myth of Daedalus, with traveling geographical locations (South XIII to XVI in Athens, South XVII and XVIII in Knossos, return to Athens for South XIX to XXI).
 Burkhard Fehr wants to read the opposition between the "good" wife Alceste (wife of Admetus) and the "bad" wife Phaedrus (wife of Theseus).
 According to Hilda Westervelt in her thesis defended at Harvard in 2004, this might not be a punctual event, but an account of the entire marriage of Hippodamia and Pirithoos.
 In the center is represented the moment when at the wedding the bride leaves the paternal house for that of her husband; the procession would then be disturbed by centaurs already drunk; the fight then extends to the outer metopes.

 The metope south XXVI could have been sculpted by one of the least competent artists.
 Movements are unlikely; the face of the Centaur is frozen and the style of sculpture (severe) is old-fashioned for this second half of the fifth century BC.; the head of the Centaur is placed directly on the shoulders: he has no neck.
 Finally, a part of Lapith's garment drape did not hold and fell at a very old date.
 The Lapith on the left gives a shot of his left foot in the chest of the Centaur; in his left hand he also grabs his right elbow.
 The Centaur seems to carry over the head a heavy object (block of stone or altar) that he is about to launch on his opponent.
 It seems that a well was present under the legs of the two characters.
 This element of scenery could mean (like the hypothetical tree trunk on South I) that the fight has moved outside.